intel-iot-roadshow/roadshow-docs/docs/ide_setup/eclipse/details-build.md

     ![Authentication warning](images/eclipse-rsa_warning.png)

-8. Your compiled project code will be transferred over to the Intel® Edison's or Intel® Galileo's onboard memory and run.
+8. Your compiled project code will be transferred over to the Intel® Edison's onboard memory and run.

     Look in the "Console" panel for any program messages.